 Often, we use an MRI scan to see the soft tissue in the buttock and rule out nerve pinching from the spine.
 Also, nerve studies may help confirm sciatic nerve irritation from the piriformis muscle.

-Sometimes, we use an injection into the piriformis muscle to help with the diagnosis in complex cases.
+Sometimes, we inject the piriformis muscle to help diagnose complex cases.
 If we inject the muscle and the pain disappears, we can be confident that the pain is coming from the piriformis.
 In general, we do this injection with ultrasound to increase accuracy.

 Piriformis vs sacroiliac joint pain